top of page

 2. Apply a Grip-Enhancing Finish: Switch to a matte polyurethane or acrylic sealer.

-3. Add Texture: Mix sand into your final clear coat (1/4 cup per quart) for extra traction.
+3. Add Texture: Mix sand into your final clear coat (about 1/4 cup per quart) for extra traction.

 4. Use Non-Slip Pads: Attach adhesive pads under the board to stabilize it during play.